grpc/proposal/A72-open-telemetry-tracing.md

 ```

 The `GrpcCommonSetter` adds an overloaded `set()` method to directly take `byte[]`
 (Java and Go) to avoid extra base64 encoding.
 For the normal `set()` method it
 should handle both binary (`-bin`) header and ASCII header from any TextMap
 propagators that users may configure.
 The `GrpcCommonGetter` in Java and Go adds a new method `getBinary()` for the
 optimized path for the same reason.
 Similarly, the normal `get()` method handles
 both binary headers and TextMap propagators.

-#### Context Propagation APIs in C++
+#### GrpcTraceBinPropagator and TextMapCarrier in C++
 C++ will also support propagator APIs to provides API uniformity among
 languages.
 Since gRPC C++ avoids Run-time type information (RTTI), it can not
 use the same optimization path as Java/Go.
 This will result in an extra base64
 encoding/decoding step to satisfy `TextMapPropagator` requirement that the
 key/value pair be a valid HTTP field.
 There are possible optimizations C++ might
 pursue in the future, for example, providing an explicit knob on
 `GrpcTraceBinTextMapPropagator` that assumes that this propagator is being used
 with gRPC and can hence skirt `TextMapPropagator` compatibility requirements.

 ```C++